Azure/azure-openapi-validator/CONTRIBUTING.md

 Note that `rush update` must be done before building in VS Code or using the command line.

-## How to prepare for PR submission after you made changes locally

-1. Run ```rush update``` to ensure all the required modules are installed.
-2. Run ```rush build``` to regenerate relevant files that need to be checked-in.
-3. If you changed the ruleset, see `How to refresh the index of rules documentation`

 ## How to test